Skip to main content

 Projects and studentships.

-Our aim at The Neurosciences Foundation is that we help fund research projects and studentships.
+At The Neurosciences Foundation our aim is that we help fund research projects and studentships.
 Here are a few details of what some of these research projects and studentships have achieved.

 • Improving the accuracy of assessing the cause of memory problems in patients with Parkinson’s Disease.